 Whether you’re building your credit score for the first time, trying to maintain or repairing it, there are multiple routes you can take.
-Though a couple of bad marks such as missed payments and high income-to-debt ratio can hurt in the long run there are daily actions you can take to build your credit and improve your score over time.
+Though a couple of bad marks such as missed payments and a high income-to-debt ratio can hurt in the long run there are daily actions you can take to build your credit and improve your score over time.
 Having a good credit score can affect how much you pay for your insurance policy.

 Be Diligent With Payments